Novated Lease Basics

 Financial and Tax Matters

-Your salary is reduced by the lease payment amount before tax, reducing your taxable income.
+Your salary is reduced by the lease payment amount and the budgeted running cost before tax, reducing your taxable income.

 Use online calculators or consult a tax advisor.
 Tax savings depend on your salary, vehicle costs, and lease terms.